ptdave20/com.ptdave.xamarin/README.md

 The following people have either helped in the project or allowed their code snippets to be used in the project.

 - Brandon Minick @TheCodeTraveler ( Environment for Theme inspired by his code found [https://codetraveler.io/2019/09/11/check-for-dark-mode-in-xamarin-forms/](here))
+- https://xamarinhelp.com/masked-entry-in-xamarin-forms/ Adam Pedley for InputMask, Cannot find a accurate means of communicating with this user